arzwa/wgd/README.md

 To use as a Python package as well as to find additional documentation for the CLI, please consult the docs at http://wgd.readthedocs.io/en/latest/

+# Citation

+Until this package is described in a formal publication, please cite this repository.

+**Note:** This packge is still in development, a new and substantially improved version will soon be released.